open-revolution/openrevolution/content/news/2018-07-31-facebook-and-google-need-fewer-controls-not-more.md

 ---
-title: "Facebook and Google need fewer controls, not more"
+title: "The Problem with Facebook and Google is Monopoly not Privacy"
 date: 2018-07-31
 slug: facebook-and-google-need-fewer-controls-not-more
 authors: [rufuspollock]